satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 }
 ```

-Now imagine that the user changed the amount from 100.00$ to 1.0$ (via developer tools for example).
-After payment, the server will still receive a notification with the status `success`, but the invoice amount will be different.
+What if the $100 order could turn into one that was only $1.00?
+This attack could be accomplished via changing the order cost with developer tools on an insecure form where **input validation** fails yet still submits the order.
+In this described attack scenario, the server will still receive a notification with the status `success`, but the purchase amount will be different.

 If the server does not check the **integrity** of data that can be changed by the user, it will lead to a `Parameter Tampering` attack.
 A `signature` is provided for verification on the service side.
-This can apply not only to fields that the user sabmits via forms, but also to cookie values, headers, etc.
+This can apply not only to fields that the user submits via forms, but also to cookie values, headers, etc.

 #### Mitigation

-Data that depends on user input and whose authenticity cannot be guaranteed, e.g. due to dependency on external services beyond our control, requires protection using HMAC or digital signatures.
+Data that depends on user input and whose authenticity cannot be guaranteed, often due to dependency on external services beyond our control, requires protection using HMAC or digital signatures.

 Imagine if you issued JWT tokens without signatures.
 Any user could decode the token, replace the parameters in it with their own and send them to the server.